People we lost in 2020

 "Monty Python" star Terry Jones died at age 77, Britain's PA Media news agency reported on January 22.
 Jones was a member of the much-loved British comedy group and also directed a number of its most popular films, including "Life of Brian" and "The Meaning of Life."Chris Ridley/Radio Times via Getty Images

-Americana singer and songwriter David Olney, whose music was recorded by Linda Ronstadt, Steve Young, Emmylou Harris and others, died of an apparent heart attack while performing on stage in Florida Saturday, January 18, according to a statement on his website.
+Americana singer and songwriter David Olney, whose music was recorded by Linda Ronstadt, Steve Young, Emmylou Harris and others, died of an apparent heart attack while performing in Florida on January 18, according to a statement on his website.
 He was 71.Scott Housley/davidolney.com

-Sultan Qaboos bin Said, who ruled Oman since 1970, died on Friday, January 10, according to the official Oman News Agency.
+Sultan Qaboos bin Said, who ruled Oman since 1970, died January 10, according to the official Oman News Agency.
 He died at age 79 and was the longest-serving Arab leader.Mohammed Mahjoub/AFP/Getty Images

 Rapper 5th Ward Weebie was a major player in the distinctive bounce music scene in New Orleans.
 He died January 9 at the age of 42.
 His publicist said he had a "heart attack which turned into emergency heart surgery and ultimately heart failure."Erika Goldring/Getty Images